Probabilistic performance drum loop slicer

 I’ve always loved MPC-style beatslicing where a loop is sliced into parts, mapped across pads and finger-drummed into new sequences.
 I’ve never had the skill to pull it off, so I made something to do it for me.

 Load up a directory of drum loops.
 Set loop points.
 Set parameters such as stutter, reverse, jump forward and jump back probabilities.
 Whatever happens on a step, it’ll always return to the start of the loop on the “one” of the bar, and all changes are quantized to the beat.

 Beets requires a Norns system version of at least 200424.

 - put sets of loops (each one bar long) in folders in the Norns

 Beets is built as a library and should be easy to reuse.
 It only uses Softcut and so could be combined with the engine of your choice in a more complex setup.
-If Crow is attached then it fires a trigger on each beat and at the start of each bar.

 0.1: not-quite-ready-for-primetime version